lsgd/Whatsapp_speech_to_text/speech_google.md

 Since the costs for this project should be very low, a recommended alert threshold is USD $10.

-[!IMPORTANT]
+**Note**
-Setting up a budget alert is strongly recommended.
+:warning: Setting up a budget alert is strongly recommended.
 An alert could unveil that your setup is malfunctioning, is getting heavily abused or your service account's credentials are compromised.
 In any case, you should start investigating!

 ## 3. Configure our node service